 This camera also includes a 'Breathing Compensation' feature to correct focus breathing.
 It prevents the field of view from shifting as you focus the lens.
 That said, it's compatible primarily with higher-end lenses, like the Sony 24-105mm f/4 G lens.

 The Sony a7 IV supports 4k video up to 60 fps, which is great for capturing high-speed footage and fast-action.
 However, shooting at 4k / 60 fps incurs a significant 1.5x crop, just like the Panasonic Lumix DC-S5.
+If you want a camera that doesn't impose a crop at 60 fps, check out the Canon EOS R6 Mark II.

 This camera has superb internal recording capability.
 When using a Sony CFexpress Type A card or an SD card with a V90 rating, you can capture footage at bit rates of up to almost 600 Mbps.